Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Algorithm Design

 \subsection{Problem Reformulation}

-{It is hard to solve problem (\ref{p1}) due to the non-smooth objective function posed by the max-min form.} To deal with this, a slack variable $t$ is introduced, such that $ \underset{\forall n}{\mathop{\min}}\, R_{n}^{\rm BD} \ge t$. {By doing so, the multi-objective problem can be transformed into a single-objective one, which can be equivalently expressed as}
+The max-min form of the objective function in problem (\ref{p1}) makes it non-smooth and non-convex, posing significant challenges for its solution.
+To tackle this challenge, we introduce a slack variable $t$ to represent a lower bound on the minimum throughput across all BDs, ensuring $ \underset{\forall n}{\mathop{\min}} R_{n}^{\text {BD}} \ge t$.
+By doing so, the original multi-objective problem is transformed into a single-objective one, with the goal of maximizing $t$ under the given constraints, which can be equivalently expressed as

-{ Nonetheless, there are still many obstacles in solving problem (\ref{rp1}), especially since there are strong coupled relationships of optimization variables among constraints, and both binary and continuous variables are involved.
-Regrettably, for such a non-convex problem, none of the existing methods can be directly used here to allow us to enjoy the hands-down benefits.} This motivates us to design a BCD algorithm to solve it.
+Nonetheless, there are still many obstacles in solving problem (\ref{rp1}), particularly due to the complex interdependencies among optimization variables within the constraints, which involves both binary and continuous variables.
+Unfortunately, existing methods cannot be directly applied to yield straightforward solutions.
+This drives our decision to develop a BCD algorithm as a solution.
 Specifically, problem (\ref{rp1}) is decomposed into three sub-problems, namely, the sub-problem for beamforming design, the sub-problem for power control and RC optimization, and the sub-problem for CAP determination.